Do you constantly feel one way or another around your family?

 - Keep the secrets of the problem person and the family

-- Be overwhelmed from by role as she/he no longer has time for anything else
+- Be overwhelmed by my role as she/he no longer has time for anything else

 - Pacifies the problem person to make the family look good